innotrade/enapso-graphdb-admin/README.md

 ]
 ```

-## Clearing an entire repository in your GraphDB instance
+## Clear an entire repository of your GraphDB instance

 **Caution!
-This removed all triples of the given repository!
+This removes ALL triples of the given repository!
 This operation cannot be undone!**
-This entire repository will be emptied, i.e. all data of this repository will be removed.
-The repository itself remains.
+The entire repository will be emptied, i.e. all data of this repository will be removed.
+The repository remains active.

 ```javascript
 clearRepositoryDemo: async function () {